vimichael/vimichael/README.md

 ## About Me:
 Hi!
 I'm a computer science student and junior software engineer.
 I love to listen to music, make video games and configure my text editor!

-Currently Building: 3D Engine with zig and sokol
+Currently Building: Game w/ haskell

 ## Talk to me about...
 - NeoVim